An Introduction to Co-ops

 Allocation of Profit

-Typically, income generated by the co-op remains within the community.
-This means profits not reinvested in the co-op are paid back to members in proportion to their patronage, not how many shares they own.
-A common misconception of co-ops is that they are exclusively not-for-profit enterprises, but this is not the case.
-They effectively straddle the line between a for-profit business and a not-for-profit model.
+A common misconception is that co-ops are exclusively not-for-profit enterprises, but this isn’t the case.
+They effectively straddle the line between a for-profit and a not-for-profit model.

 Concern for Community